ingonyama-zk/ingo-gpu-challenge/README.md

 There is baseline code that implements section 4 of [this](http://www.acsel-lab.com/arithmetic/arith23/data/1616a047.pdf) paper in `cuda/mult.cu` file.
 It is expected that only this file will be edited, the rest of the repo is meant to provide the infrastructure for easy testing and benchmarking.

 You can parallelize the multiplier, or do the opposite - the only optimization goal is throughput.
+You can also change between 32-bit and 64-bit limbs, try using floating point arithmetic etc.

 Any machine can be used, the only limitation is using a single GPU for measurements.